-For $50 a week (about $400 in 2011) my responsibilities included doing my own programming, that is choosing the recordings I wanted to broadcast, standard at most stations then.
+For $50 a week (about $460 in 2017) my responsibilities included doing my own programming, that is, choosing the recordings I wanted to broadcast, standard at most stations then.
 Program Director Mike O’Donnell, of course, had to approve the choices, although selecting the jazz records was entirely up to me.

 In the filing system everything was easy to find.
-All the recordings were filed by label and by the label’s catalogue number.
-To find them we only had to look in The Schwann Catalog, a monthly listing of all the records known available in the U.S. It was invaluable for record stores.
-And for WFLN too.
+All the recordings were filed by label and by the label’s catalog number.
+To find them we only had to look in The Schwann Catalog, a monthly listing of all the records known to be available in the U.S. It was invaluable for record stores.
+And for WFLN, too.

-I also had to do what announcers did at most stations during broadcasts: keep a log of every element, noting when each record started and ended plus when each commercial was read and its length; run the turntables; operate the console (called a “board”) which controlled volume of the signals from the turntables, tape machines and microphone while on the air; watch the VU (volume unit) meter on the console to make sure that there was no over-modulation causing distortion; read commercials live; gather news from an Associated Press news printer in another room; edit and read the news on the air, and, every hour, write down on a transmitter log the readings of the dials displaying the power of various components to make sure that they were within the correct ranges, plus, of course, talk to listeners on the phone if they had questions about something we broadcast.
+I also had to do what announcers did at most stations during broadcasts: keep a log of every element, noting when each record started and ended, plus when each commercial was read and its length; run the turntables; operate the console (called a “board”) that controlled the volume of the signals from the turntables, tape machines, and microphone while on the air; watch the VU (volume unit) meter on the console to make sure that there was no over-modulation causing distortion; read commercials live; gather news from an Associated Press news printer in another room; edit and read the news on the air; and, every hour, write down on a transmitter log the readings of the dials displaying the power of various components to make sure that they were within the correct ranges, plus, of course, talk to listeners on the phone if they had questions about something we broadcast.

 Mike was fired not long after I arrived, even though his program was very popular.
 It had been his duty to warm up and get the transmitter tubes humming one half-hour before he could broadcast.
 But he came in late once too often.

-Meanwhile I reveled in how many jazz LPs had already accumulated in the library.
-The mid-50s, as it turned out, were great years for jazz recordings.
-By the early 50s long-playing records, LPs, made it possible to re-issue and improve what previously had often sounded like scratchy 78s.
-An LP turned at 33 & 1/3 revolutions per minute.
+Meanwhile, I reveled in how many jazz LPs had already accumulated in the library.
+The mid-’50s, as it turned out, were great years for jazz recordings.
+By the early ’50s long-playing records, LPs, made it possible to re-issue and improve what previously had often sounded like scratchy 78s.
+An LP turned at 33 and 1/3 revolutions per minute.
 78s were at 78 rpms.
-78’s could at the most contain about five minutes per side.
-LPS could hold around 20.
-This meant that jazz musicians could stretch out their ideas to whatever length they wanted, as they had always done live when not compelled to think about doing their best under 78 rpm constraints.
-The mid-50s saw the birth of jam session recordings, of audio visits to live concerts, as far back as Carnegie Hall concerts of the 1930s.
+78s could at the most contain about five minutes per side.
+LPs could hold around 20.
+This meant that jazz musicians could stretch out their ideas to whatever length they wanted, as they had always done live when not compelled to think about doing their best under 78-rpm constraints.
+The mid-’50s saw the birth of jam session recordings, of audio visits to live concerts, as far back as Carnegie Hall concerts of the 1930s.
 And the brilliant informative liner notes were a godsend to someone like me, who, actually, had to learn about the artists to be able to share the information with listeners.

 I began listening to jazz while the classical music was on the air, by listening on my headphones to a separate channel on the board.
 I had so much catching up to do.
-And it was such fun, listening to Bessie Smith’s urgent, sturdy blues, Jimmy Lunceford’s bouncy band, Benny Goodman at Carnegie Hall, Eddie Condon’s catchy groups, Buck Clayton jam sessions, Herbie Mann’s not yet folky flute, the incredible, fleeting fingers of pianist Mel Powell, jolly Erroll Garner, Charlie Parker’s pungencies, as well performing by two much-admired artists I would later meet, interview and hang out with, clarinetist Tony Scott and extraordinary cornetist Ruby Braff.
+And it was such fun, listening to Bessie Smith’s urgent, sturdy blues, Jimmy Lunceford’s bouncy band, Benny Goodman at Carnegie Hall, Eddie Condon’s catchy groups, Buck Clayton’s jam sessions, Herbie Mann’s not-yet-folky flute, the incredible, fleeting fingers of pianist Mel Powell, jolly Erroll Garner, Charlie Parker’s pungencies, as well as performances by two much-admired artists I would later meet, interview, and hang out with, clarinetist Tony Scott and extraordinary cornetist Ruby Braff.

-I pored over the information in Barry Ulanov’s History of Jazz in America so much so that that the weekly, two-hour program, Concert of American Jazz, became as much a focus of my time and energy as all the rest of the hours combined, even though I didn’t like the title I’d inherited.
-There were many great recordings by artists from other countries such as Django Reinhardt and a French pianist newly arrived in the U.S. to settle in Philadelphia, Bernard Peiffer whom I interviewed.
+I pored over the information in Barry Ulanov’s History of Jazz in America so much so that the weekly, two-hour program, Concert of American Jazz, became as much a focus of my time and energy as all the rest of the hours combined, even though I didn’t like the title I’d inherited.
+There were many great recordings by artists from other countries, such as Django Reinhardt and a French pianist newly arrived in the U.S. to settle in Philadelphia, Bernard Peiffer, whom I interviewed.
 There were Swedish musicians, English musicians, Australian musicians, Cuban musicians.

-Meanwhile was my morning show programming as creative as Mike’s?
+Meanwhile, was my morning show programming as creative as Mike’s?
 Probably not.
-Do I do everything right?
+Did I do everything right?
 Probably.
 Was I ever late getting the station on the air?
 No.

-One day program director Mike O’Donnell told me that a jazz guitarist, Johnny Smith, was in town to play at The Blue Note and asked if I’d like to interview him.
+One day Program Director Mike O’Donnell told me that a jazz guitarist, Johnny Smith, was in town to play at the Blue Note and asked if I’d like to interview him.
 Smith would come to the station.
-I quickly read about him to prepare for my first ever interview.
+I quickly read about him to prepare for my first-ever interview.
 Perfect.
-He had the right background for to talk about on a classical music station.
-He had played Schoenberg and Gershwin with The New York Philharmonic.
+He had the right background for talking on a classical music station.
+He had played Schoenberg and Gershwin with the New York Philharmonic.